 Although Hot Chelle Rae sang about dancing on the edge of the Hollywood sign in their 2011 hit song, “Tonight, Tonight,” any actual party on the top of the world likely occurred elsewhere.
 In order to protect the iconic sign (as well as the native plants and critters that live in the area), the Los Angeles Police Department monitors a variety of motion sensors and cameras 24/7.
 So be sure to keep your distance when admiring the Hollywood sign up close.

-Pro Tip: While cameras will prevent you from touching a piece of history, you can see the sign from anywhere in the world via this live webcam.
+Pro Tip: While cameras will prevent you from touching a piece of history, you can see the Hollywood sign from anywhere in the world via this live webcam.

 6. Out Like A Light

 While the original roaring twenties Hollywoodland sign was once illuminated, the Hollywood sign of the 21st century is not.
 In fact, the last time the sign was brightened by bulbs was on New Year’s Eve 1999 as the world counted down to 2000.
-However, based on the shimmering city below, sometimes the sign appears to be lit when the city’s glow reflects on the tall white metal letters stretching 350 feet across Mt.
+However, based on the shimmering city below, sometimes the Hollywood sign appears to be lit when the city’s glow reflects on the tall white metal letters stretching 350 feet across Mt.
 Lee.

 7. Avoid Rain, Haze, And Fog For The Best Sign Views

-Like much of the Golden State, Los Angeles has both wet and dry seasons, which means you can expect several inches of rain per month from late fall to early spring and then next to none during the hotter, drier months of June, July, and August.
 When the sun’s sizzling summer rays heat the smoke and exhaust produced in the valley, a depressing brown haze descends over the City of Angels, obscuring views of the Hollywood sign.
 So the best time to see it is on a clear day in the cooler months, typically October through April, provided it’s not rainy or overcast.
+Then the sign is clearly visible even during the stroll down the Hollywood Boulevard.

 8. Get Up Early Or Go Late